List of DC Comics characters: T: Robern Thawne

-Robern Thawne is a character appearing in American comic books published by DC Comics.
-The character, created by Geoff Johns and Scott Kolins, first appeared in The Flash (vol. 3) #8 (March 2011).

-Robert Thawne is the younger brother of Eobard Thawne / Reverse-Flash.
+Robern Thawne is the younger brother of Eobard Thawne / Reverse-Flash.
 In the future, the Thawne siblings never got along as children which gets worse as adults; Robern is a police officer who interrupts Eobard's reckless research before the Reverse-Flash's future self erased his own brother from existence to prevent interference.

 Thoth

 Thoth, also known as Zehuti, is a deity in DC Comics, an interpretation of Thoth from Egyptian mythology.
-In the DC Universe, Thoth serves as an Egyptian figure who has empowered numerous characters, including Black Adam (and the Black Marvel Family) with his powers of wisdom, the both iterations of Ibis the Invincible with the Ibistick, and the Khalid Nassour incarnation of Doctor Fate.
+In the DC Universe, Thoth serves as an Egyptian figure who has empowered numerous characters, including Black Adam and the Black Marvel Family with his powers of wisdom, the both iterations of Ibis the Invincible with the Ibistick, and the Khalid Nassour incarnation of Doctor Fate.

 In the Doctor Fate series debuting during "The New 52", Thoth is credited as the creator of the Amulet of Thoth (formerly the Amulet of Anubis) and Helmet of Fate (now named the Helmet of Thoth and the Mask of Thoth) that trapped his servant Nabu within it for unknown reasons.
 He is first mentioned numerous times by several characters during the "Blood Price" storyline, with Khalid Nassour being chosen to bear his helm.
 Later, Khalid summons him to help defeat Anubis, after which he gives Khalid the Staff of Power.

+Johnny Thunder

+Johnny Thunder is the name of two superhero characters appearing in comics published by DC Comics.
+Johnny Thunder first appeared in Flash Comics #1 (January 1940) and was created by John Wentworth and Stan Aschmeier.

+Johnny Thunder

+John L. Thunder is the seventh son of a seventh son.
+This causes him to be kidnapped by men from Badhnesia who seek to harness his power.
+Johnny gains possession of the genie-like entity Thunderbolt during a mystic ritual on his 7th birthday, which was intended to allow the Badhnesians to rule the world.
+With Thunderbolt, Johnny went on to join the Justice Society of America.
+In a later battle with Solomon Grundy, Johnny is controlled by the Ultra-Humanite and eventually killed.
+Unable to physically resurrect Johnny, Thunderbolt fuses with him instead, granting Johnny his powers.

+Jonni Thunder

+Jonni Thunder is a female private detective.
+A small gold statue gives her the power to turn into a human thunderbolt, while leaving her body behind.
+Initially described as a stone imbued with the power of Inca deity Apu Illapu, the thunderbolt is later revealed to be a hostile alien.
+It is eventually defeated and imprisoned, leaving Jonni powerless.